Before booking a hotel, hostel or apartment, make sure you have an idea of the area first.

 5. New Cairo (also known as Tagamo'a el Khames)

 This Eastern suburb in Cairo is a kinda far from the usual sightseeing spots, but it’s calmer and less chaotic than central Cairo and closer to the airport.
-You’ll find here Cairo Festival City, a huge mall full of stores, restaurants, shisha cafes and cinemas, as well as a bunch of other commercial centers hosting a slew of restaurants and cafes.
+You’ll find here Cairo Festival City, a huge mall full of stores, restaurants, shisha cafes and cinemas, as well as a bunch of other commercial centers (like 5A By Waterway and Garden 8) hosting a slew of restaurants, bars and cafes.
 Also home to the American University in Cairo.

 New Cairo is all recently built, so it's definitely not where you should stay if you want to experience Egyptian heritage, culture or history.
 Also cars/cabs needed to get around -- New Cairo is massive.